When it comes to going on vacation, it’s only natural that you want to take the most treasured family members with you.

 There’s something about camping with a dog that significantly improves the experience.

-You need to think about things from your dog’s perspective and your own, particularly when considering long-haul travel by aeroplane.
+It would be best to consider this from both your dog’s perspective and your own, particularly when considering long-haul travel by aeroplane.